bfontaine/rfc/README.md

 # rfc

 `rfc` is a little tool written in bash to read [RFCs][ietf-rfc] from the command-line.
-It fetches RFCs and drafts from the Web, then caches them locally, so each document is fetched only once.
+It fetches RFCs and drafts from the Web and caches them locally.

 [ietf-rfc]: http://www.ietf.org/rfc.html